 Norman just can't fit in-- not at school, not at home-- and it's mostly because he can talk to the dead.
 This kid finds out he's caught in the middle of the town's curse as the only other ghost whisperer dies, and he's got to pick up where the other guy left off and keep the witch at bay another year, or else the dead will rise!
 This is a really cute movie.
 I love the use of lighting and texture with the animation, and the storyline might surprise you.
 It's really endearing and full of fun jokes.
 It's totally underrated.

 This 80s classic tells the story of Veronica Sawyer, a smart girl who somehow finds herself in the uber-popular clique of Heathers: Heather Chandler, Heather Macnamara, and Heather Duke.
 Despite her intellectual and moral conflict surrounding her relationship with these elite bitches, Veronica can't break free of their toxic pull.
 Suddenly a mysterious, dark new kid named JD arrives on the scene, and Veronica thinks he'll be her escape-- but it turns out he's pretty damaged and more than a little psychotic.
-(Don't forget to check out my Heathers themed giveaway!
-It ends October 7) This isn't a scary or spooky movie, but it's definitely a dark comedy.
+This isn't a scary or spooky movie, but it's definitely a dark comedy.

 A deceased couple refuses to let go of their house, so when a family moves in, they turn to the Underworld to find a human exterminator to get the living out of their home.
 They hire Beetlejuice and it turns out they've opened up a can of worms-- the have no way to control him.
 This movie is spooky fun and it's stylistically magical.